outovhush/revops-data-portfolio/README.md

 # revops-data-portfolio
-Showcasing some examples of my work in sales and revenue operations
+Showcasing few examples of my work in sales and revenue operations

 Hey there!
 I'm Andrew 👋